 - Tannins—Function as a natural astringent, stimulate premolar saliva production

-- Essential oils—impart a mild taste and fragrance, stimulate the production of saliva, and help relieve flatulence
+- Essential oils—impart a mild taste and fragrance, provide fresh breath, stimulate the production of saliva, and help relieve flatulence

 Why It is Called A Truly Safe And Effective Natural Toothbrush